Prettier Formatter for Visual Studio Code

 editor.action.formatSelection in the keyboard shortcuts menu of vscode.

 You can turn on format-on-save on a per-language basis by scoping the setting:

 Format selection works on several languages depending on what Prettier itself supports.
 The following languages currently are supported:

 The preferred way of integrating with linters is to let Prettier do the formatting and configure the linter to not deal with formatting rules.
 You can see how this is done here.
-To continue to use Prettier and your linter we recommend you use the ESLint or TSLint extensions directly.
+To continue to use Prettier and your linter we recommend you use the ESLint, TSLint or Stylelint extensions directly.

-You can enable Auto-Fix on Save for either TSLint or ESLint and still have formatting and quick fixes:
+You can enable Auto-Fix on Save for ESLint, TSLint or Stylelint and still have formatting and quick fixes:

 NOTE: If you are seeing conflicts between Prettier and ESLint this is because you don't have the right ESLint or TSLint rules set as explained in the Prettier documentation.

-The advanced option for integrating linters with Prettier is to use
+The legacy option for integrating linters with Prettier is to use

 prettier-stylelint.
 In order to use these integrations you MUST install these modules in your project's